 confused wife

 The reason I came to this site is al-anon is not available in our area.
 We live in a small town.
 I have left a message with his caunselor from rehab.
 No reply yet.
 I have offered to go to family counseling with him.
 I leave him time and places of AA meetings.
 He is about to run out of his meds for anxiety/depression they put him on at treatment.
 He refuses to go to the doctor to get refills.
 These have helped him a lot.
-I am afraid when they run out he will spiral out of control again.
+I am afraid when they run out he will spiral out of control again.:new:

 Comment